 Nigerian men, like all men, are a universe of individual characteristics.
-However, their identity is uniquely and powerfully clinched to the culture and traditions of their homeland—traditions that can be both a source of strength and a heavy burden.
+However, their identity is uniquely and powerfully clinched to the culture and traditions of their homeland—a heritage that can be both a source of immense strength and a heavy burden.
+Having lived in Nigeria for most of my life before moving to Italy nine years ago, I've seen firsthand the complex tapestry that shapes the Nigerian man.

 At the center of this identity is a clear expectation: the average Nigerian man is to be the undisputed head of his family, its primary provider, and its ultimate authority.
 But what lies beneath this monolithic role?
 Here are some truths—some admirable, some beautiful, and some heartbreaking—about the pressures and realities shaping Nigerian men.